Clinical Trial for Dogs with Recurrent Staphylococcal Skin Infections

 The Dermatology Service at UW Veterinary Care is investigating the effectiveness of a new staphylococcal vaccine product.
 The product is intended to prevent recurrent skin infections, helping alleviate the need for repeated courses of antibiotics.

-In addition to having at least three episodes of infection in the last 6 months, eligible dogs must have had causes such as hypothyrodism, parasites or food allergies ruled out or under control.
-Clients must pay for the initial exam, but if the dog qualifies for entry into the trial, all further charges (including followup visits, diagnostic evaluations, cultures, a complete series of blood and allergy tests, and medication costs) will be paid by the study.
+In addition to having at least three episodes of infection in the last 6 months, eligible dogs must have had causes such as hypothyroidism, parasites or food allergies ruled out or under control.
+Examinations, followup visits, diagnostic evaluations, cultures, a complete series of blood and allergy tests, and medication costs are paid by the study.
 The trial for each dog will last approximately 18 weeks, with visits to UW Veterinary Care every six weeks.
-The clinical trial will be double blinded and placebo controlled.
+The clinical trial is double blinded and placebo controlled.
+Patients enrolled in the study are prescribed injections, skin sprays and shampoos for home use.